benlloyd50/benlloyd50/README.md

 ✨ check out my pinned repos to see what im working on and my old repos to see past projects ✨

-💻 interested in making cool things with code and maple syrup (i have cousins from vermont) 🍁
+💻 interested in making cool things with code and maple syrup (mutually exclusively)(i have cousins from vermont btw) 🍁

 📒 willing to collab on projects that interest me ie any of the above stuff 📒